Fair Value Measurements

 - Level 3: Unobservable inputs

 Accounting for fair value measurements under U.S. GAAP and International Financial Reporting Standards remain predominantly aligned.
-IFRS 13, Fair Value Measurement, sets out the framework for measuring fair value under IFRS and defines fair value consistently with the definition under ASC 820.
+IFRS 13, Fair Value Measurement, sets out the framework for measuring fair value under IFRS.
+It also defines fair value consistently with the definition under ASC 820.
 Still, although the standards are closely aligned, there are areas where divergence exists.

 While not meant to be all inclusive, here are some of the key differences between ASC 820 and IFRS 13: